NikOsint/KPHP-YAML/README.md

 yaml_parse(string $data, int $pos = 0): mixed
 ```

+### yaml_emit_file()

+Generate a YAML representation of the provided $data in the $filename.

+Parameters:
+- `string $filename` - name of the file to write data to
+- `mixed $data` - data to generate a YAML document from; can be any type except a resource

+Returns: *bool*
+- `true` if the file was written successfully
+- `false` if something went wrong and the file was not written

+### yaml_emit()

+Generate a YAML representation of the provided $data.

+Parameters:
+- `mixed $data` - data to generate a YAML document from; can be any type except a resource

+Returns: *string* - YAML representation of $data

+### yaml_parse_file()

+Convert a YAML document stream read from a file to a PHP variable.

+Parameters:
+- `string $filename` - name of the file to read data from
+- `int $pos` - number of document to extract from stream; not implemented yet, all the documents are extracted

+Returns: *mixed*
+- `false` on failure
+- otherwise, value encoded in input in appropriate PHP type

+### yaml_parse()

+Convert a YAML document stream to a PHP variable.

+Parameters:
+- `string $data` - YAML document to parse
+- `int $pos` - number of document to extract from stream; not implemented yet, all the documents are extracted

+Returns: *mixed*
+- `false` on failure
+- otherwise, value encoded in input in appropriate PHP type

 ## Prerequisites

 In order to use this package, [KPHP](https://vkcom.github.io/kphp) compiler is needed.